mipsmonsta/epaper-stats/README.md

 ### Introduction
 I have the epaper hat since 2020.
 But never got down to doing much with it.
 So I decided to display some of the system statistics on the epaper hat using python.
+See if it's useful to you.
+If you have Pi 5 with fan, the software will also tell you when the fan is on.

 ![Screen Statistics](./pic/saved_pic_name.jpg)